vEnhance/web.evanchen.cc/input/problems.md

 we now have an enormous **336-problem**
 [index of recent problems by subject and MOHS rating][rustam].
-In addition, the linked file also contains a hyperlink to each of the corresponding solution threads on Art of Problem Solving.
+In addition, the linked file also contains a hyperlink to each of the corresponding solution threads on Art of Problem-Solving.

 [rustam]: https://drive.google.com/file/d/1G9a5f6EW9cIDw5rTMI46iLlc4UMs6KRW/view